bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

 <br>

-* Copy the corresponding rpcauth lines and paste to the  litecoin and bitcoin config files
+* Copy the corresponding `rpcauth` lines and paste them into the litecoin and bitcoin config files

     *Example:*
     ```